 Top Tips for Making Blackberry and Apple Cake

-My top tip – be sure to toss the blackberries lightly in the 1 teaspoon flour as recommended.
-This will keep them from sinking to the bottom of the cake.
+- You can use fresh or frozen blackberries, but be sure to toss them in the 1 teaspoon flour as recommended to prevent them from sinking to the bottom of the cake.
 Fold them in really gently with a wooden spoon to avoid too many purple streaks through the batter.
-At this point, the cake is well beaten together, so you can go really gently here.
+At this point, the cake will already be well beaten together, so you can go really gently here.

-I like to use a loose bottomed cake pan to make many of my cakes and this Blackberry Apple Cake is no exception.
-There’s no heart in your mouth cake-flipping moment where you worry about all your hard work breaking or sticking to the pan.
-Simply butter the pan before use.
-Then when the cake has cooled for about twenty minutes in the pan you can just run a dinner knife around the edges and carefully pop the bottom up and out from the sides.
+- I like to use a loose-bottomed cake pan to make this Blackberry Apple Cake.
+There is no heart in your mouth cake-flipping moment with this kind of a cake pan, so you do not have to worry about all your hard work breaking up or sticking to the bottom of the pan.
+Grease the pan well before use.
+Then, when the cake has cooled for about 20 minutes in the pan, you can simply run a dinner knife carefully around the edge and (again, carefully) pop the bottom of the cake pan up and out from the sides.

-Finish cooling the cake on a wire rack with the bottom of the pan still intact – I often serve it with the bottom still attached as well.
-If you prefer though, it’s easy to run a pallet knife between the cake and the bottom of the pan when it is cool and gently slide the cake off on to a rack.
+- Allow the cake to cool completely on a wire rack with the bottom of the cake pan still on it.
+I often serve it with the bottom of the pan still attached as well.
+However, if you prefer, it’s easy to run a pallet knife between the cake and the bottom of the pan when it is cool.
+Gently slide the cake off the pan on to a rack.